Nanny vs. Daycare: Which Is Right For You and Your Child? - Baby Chick

 Pros of Daycare

 Some parents seek licensing before enrolling their infant or young child in a daycare setting.
-Depending on the state, a daycare must meet specific guidelines to maintain that license.
-This often gives parents a sense of comfort.
+Depending on the state, a daycare must meet specific guidelines to maintain that license, which often comforts parents.

 Daycare typically has regular hours that parents can drop off and pick up their children.
 Most places will give parents ample notice to make other arrangements if they will be closed for any reason.

-Many parents will choose daycare for toddlers so they can be around other children their age and build social and interpersonal skills.
+Many parents choose daycare for toddlers so their children can be around other children their age and build social and interpersonal skills.
 As children get older, many daycare providers offer educational programs and curricula that help prepare them for classroom success as they begin elementary school.
-Daycare helps children with skills like patience while waiting in line and raising their hands, which will come in handy as they age.
+Daycare also helps children with skills like patience while waiting in line and raising their hands, which will come in handy as they age.

 Cons of Daycare